FormidableLabs/aws-lambda-serverless-reference/README.md

 > ⚠️ **Warning**: Certain IAM role creation commands do not work with the default `aws-vault` setup if you have MFA set up (which you should).

-The following commands need extra command support:
+The following commands that definitely need extra command support:

 * `yarn tf:service:apply`
 * `yarn tf:service:_delete`